BernhardHumm/AAI/manuscript/06_Natural_Language_Processing.md

 One of its key innovations is the use of Modelfiles, which bundle everything needed to run a model — weights, configuration, and even custom prompts — into a single, portable package.
 This makes it easy to customize and deploy models for specific tasks.

-Ollama supports a command-line interface (CLI) and a Python API, making it ideal for rapid prototyping, edge computing, and even air-gapped environments where internet access is restricted.
+Ollama supports a command-line interface (CLI) and a Python API, making it ideal for rapid prototyping.
 It is cross-platform, open-source, and currently free to use, with optional enterprise features on the horizon.

-If you're curious, I can show you how to build your own Modelfile or run a custom model locally.
-Want to go hands-on?

 Consider the following simple Python example for generating text using Ollama.